-February in Africa means long hot days, the odd thunderstorm and green landscapes packed with fruit, berries and seed.
+February in Africa means long hot days, the odd thunderstorm and lush green landscapes packed with nutritious food for both predator and prey.
 This is the breeding season, and there are young animals and birds everywhere!
-The bush literally buzzes with excitement and abundance.
+The bush buzzes with excitement and abundance.
 In contrast to the short, dark days in the Northern Hemisphere, Africa celebrates this time of year with colour and vibrancy.

 Please be aware of mosquitoes and wear long sleeves and long pants during the dark hours, sleep under a mosquito net and apply some form of mosquito repellent liberally.
 We recommend that you take precautionary prophylaxis during this period – please consult your doctor.